Header

 Postgraduate students

 The BIBD Group is completed by several postgraduate students.
-So far, six doctoral theses have been finalised and the results published: Dr Saskia Keller has worked on the vertical transmission of reptarenaviruses and BIBD, Dr Eva Dervas investigated nidovirus-associated pneumonia in pythons for her Dr- med. vet. dissertation and characterised immunocells and organs in her PhD thesis, Dr Katharina Windbichler’s project focussed on the reptarenavirome and immune response of snakes in breeding colonies, Dr Yegor Korzyukov worked on the cellular receptor and experimental antiviral and vaccine strategies for reptarenaviruses, Dr Leonóra Szirovicza, MSc, investigated the new snake deltavirus and its interaction with reptarenaviruses as its helper viruses and Tanja Thiele undertook an in-depth reptarenavirome investigation in a large snake colony.
-We currently supervise three dissertation projects.
-In Zurich, Iman Kriještorac Berbić investigates the in vitro growth characteristics of reptarenaviruses and Maurice Bogner’s project focusses on the expression of different reptarenaviral proteins.
+So far, six doctoral theses have been finalised and the results published: Dr Saskia Keller has worked on the vertical transmission of reptarenaviruses and BIBD, Dr Eva Dervas investigated nidovirus-associated pneumonia in pythons for her Dr- med. vet. dissertation and characterised immunocells and organs in her PhD thesis, Dr Katharina Windbichler’s project focussed on the reptarenavirome and immune response of snakes in breeding colonies, Dr Yegor Korzyukov worked on the cellular receptor and experimental antiviral and vaccine strategies for reptarenaviruses, Dr Leonóra Szirovicza, investigated the new snake deltavirus and its interaction with reptarenaviruses as its helper viruses, Annika Lintala, MSc, investigated the molecular characteristics of reptarenavirus persistence and co-infection, Dr. Tanja Thiele undertook an in-depth reptarenavirome investigation in a large snake colony, and Dr. Iman Kriještorac Berbić has investigated the in vitro growth characteristics of reptarenaviruses.
+We currently supervise one dissertation project in Zurich.
+Maurice Bogner investigates the expression of different reptarenaviral proteins in infected snakes.

 Collaboration partners

 The BIBD Group works closely with several international groups that are interested in infectious diseases of snakes.
 We currently have joint projects with veterinarians and immunologists in Brazil, the group of Professor Ricardo Portela at the Instituto de Ciências da Saúde, Universidade Federal da Bahia in Salvador, and the group of Prof. Ubirajara M. da Costa at the Center for Agroveterinary Sciences, University of the State of Santa Catarina, Lages, Santa Catarina.
-They previously worked with the group of Professor David Driemeier at the Department of Veterinary Pathology, Universidade Federal do Rio Grande do Sul in Porto Alegre, and with veterinary pathologists at the Departamento de Patologia, Escuela de Medicina Veterinaria, Universidad Nacional, Heredia in Costa Rica.
+At Lages, Anthony Broering Ferreira, a recent veterinary graduate, is now pursuing his PhD project on reptarenavirus infections and concommitant diseases in boid snakes of the genus Boa and Epicrates in close collaboration with the pathologists and virologists in Zurich and Helsinki.
+Before, we have worked with the group of Professor David Driemeier at the Department of Veterinary Pathology, Universidade Federal do Rio Grande do Sul in Porto Alegre, and with veterinary pathologists at the Departamento de Patologia, Escuela de Medicina Veterinaria, Universidad Nacional, Heredia in Costa Rica.
 We also collaborate with Professor Juan Carlos de la Torre at the Scripps Research Institute, CA, USA, and Dr. Luis Martinez-Sobrido at the University of Rochester Medical Center, NY, USA on certain aspects of arenavirology, and with Dr. Karim Majzoub at the Institut de Génétique Moléculaire de Montpellier (IGMM), Université de Montpellier, France, on kolmiovirids.

 Funding